3.10. Validation Results

 Fig. 3.10.2.1 plots the estimated damage states against key building attributes that are found to influence the resulting damage state under the hurricane wind hazard.
 Major observed trends are as follows:

-5. As expected, roof deck attachment using a tighter nail spacing (6 in vs. 12 in) is found to perform much better.
+5. As expected, a roof deck attachment using a tighter nail spacing (6 in vs. 12 in) is found to perform much better.

 ../../../_images/InflVari.png